hussein1571/Smart-City-Blockchain/README.md

 #NOTE: !!!!!!!!!!!!!!!! you can run all these steps by running the file ```launch.sh```

-------> if you juste want to create the blockchain you can run all these steps on the terminal cmd:
+------> if you just want to create the blockchain you can run all these steps on the terminal cmd:
 ```bash
 # Initialize configuration files and genesis file
   # moniker is the name of your node